cutaway-security/ics-summit-2025-osint-workshop/task8.md

 The internet is for sharing information.
 Organizations share information with their potential customers, current clients, business partners, shareholders, and the general public.
 This information often includes data about current services, marketing, partnerships, personnel experience, and other information.
 When sharing this information there is a potential that additional data is shared unintentionally due to ignorance or misconfigurations.
 This data can be shared in many forms.
 These forms include text, HTML, PDF, MS Word, MS Excel, MS PowerPoint, XML, JSON, compressed files, and backups.
 These files may be found on the target's main website, other online assets, or in cloud services.

+**NOTE:** This section contains a lot of information.
+You may not get through it completely during the workshop.
+Quickly review each section and decide on which to prioritize before we move on.
+You can always come back to this.

 ### Google Information Gathering

 The [Google Advanced Search](https://www.google.co.uk/advanced_search){:target="_blank"} feature can be used to locate interesting files.
 Another type of search is to view a domain for specific file extensions.
 The following command searches the target for all files with the PDF extension (replace `acme.com` with your target site information):